vankessel/vankessel.github.io/blog/_posts/2018-10-23-visualizing-complex-functions.md

 {% include video.html url="/assets/videos/visualizing-complex-functions/z^-i.webm" %}

 Similar to the last one but values are now doubled with angle, and are rotated clockwise with magnitude.
-It is interesting that all the power interpolations involving merging or splitting poles in varying directions.
-I wonder what the relationship is.
+I find it interesting that all the power interpolations involving merging or splitting poles in varying directions.

 ### Sine